GabeSamurai/ParadiseOS/README.md

 The reasons for the change in the transform primitive were two fold.
 First, the paradise logic design state that each vessel is a entity that exist independely from one another and also from the "force".
-This is evident by the fact that the force can "become" a vessel and cease to be it without the anihilation of the vessel.
+This is evident by the fact that the force can "become" a vessel, and afterwards, cease to be it without the anihilation of the vessel.
+As such, becoming here is analogous with wearing a vessel like cloth or "possesing" it, in exorcist terms.
+In fact not only it is implied that the vessel never ceases to be in the process of something becoming it, the original transform primitive demostrated that, it by itself was a combination of the primitives "create" and "become"

 First, each vessel is a real in this fictional reality of the library and the primitives are the common behaviour from what i could understand, each vessel